-You have been advised to have an EBUS (bronchoscopy with endobronchial ultrasound) to further investigate the cause of your symptoms.
-This booklet will explain what an EBUS is and help you to prepare for the test.
+You have been advised to have a bronchoscopy.
+This booklet explains what will happen and help you to prepare for the test.
 Please read this leaflet and bring it with you on the day of your test.

-If you have any concerns that you wish to discuss before your appointment our contact telephone numbers are on page 7.
-On admission the endoscopy team will ensure that you are prepared for your procedure.
+If you have any concerns that you wish to discuss before your appointment, our contact telephone numbers are on page 7.
+When you come to the ward, the team will make sure you are prepared for your procedure.
 At this time you will be able to talk about any concerns or worries you may still have.